 Here are some potential reasons that motivate ghosting behaviors in employees:

-A generational shift in workplace expectations: For Gen Z, prioritizing flexibility, mental well-being, and work-life balance takes precedence.
-This mindset may drive them to push back against traditional corporate expectations when their needs are unmet.
+A generational shift in workplace expectations: Gen Z prioritizes flexibility, mental well-being, and a healthy work-life balance more than any prior generation.
+As they enter the workforce, their focus on these values may lead them to reject traditional corporate expectations and practices when their needs are unfulfilled.

 While career catfishing might get Gen Z the favorable outcomes they seek, it disrupts a company's hiring plans and adds stress to recruiters and managers.
 It can also result in missed opportunities for other quality job applicants.